JJL772/half-life-alyx-scripts/README.md

 ## Half-Life: Alyx Scripts

-These are various scripts for use with Half-Life: Alyx.
+**NOTE: THIS REPO IS LARGELY OBSOLETE SINCE VALVE SHIPS SCRIPTS WITH THE GAME.
+IF YOU WANT A JUMP FIX OR FLASHLIGHT SCRIPT FOR NON-VR GAMEPLAY, YOU CAN STILL INSTALL THIS**

 ### Installation

 1. Create the directory game/hlvr/scripts

-2. Copy the folder vscripts into this new folder
+2. Copy the folder vscripts into this new folder.
+(It should look like this: game/hlvr/scripts/vscripts)

+3. Add a `script_reload_code init-scripts.lua` to hlvr/cfg/skill.cfg or some or CFG that is automatically loaded.

-3. Load up the game, and you're done!
+4. Load up the game, and you're done!

 ### Installing user scripts